econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 A number of leading financial institutions have made available partial descriptions of proprietary life cycle models that they are developing.
 For this report, we decided to describe only models that have been published in peer-reviewed journals and whose detailed characteristics are knowable.

-[](doi:10.3905/jor.2023.10.3.071) looks at the post-retirement period and normalizes all variables by retirement income, but it does not incorporate risk to permanent income (as we do), nor does it attempt to reconcile post-retirement with pre-retirement behavior.
+[](doi:10.3905/jor.2023.10.3.071) looks at the post-retirement period and normalizes all variables by retirement income, but it does not incorporate risk to permanent income, nor does it attempt to reconcile post-retirement with pre-retirement behavior.
 The model uses an additive utility of bequest with no shifter term, which has the implication that even income-poor households have a powerful bequest motive.
 The multigoal framework additionally disaggregates consumption expenses into different categories, each with the same CRRA coefficient.
 This reduces the effect of the diminishing marginal utility of consumption, such that the sum of utilities of consumption is greater than the utility of the sums of consumption.
 Moreover, each goal has an allocation coefficient (relative importance) that is set subjectively by the researchers.

-[](doi:10.3905/jor.2015.2.4.030) incorporate an additively separable utilty of bequest like the bequest motive we explored above, and like our models it incorporates both permanent and transitory shocks to income.
+[](doi:10.3905/jor.2015.2.4.030) incorporate an additively separable utilty of bequest like the one described above, and like our models it incorporates both permanent and transitory shocks to income.
 However, the model uses Epstein-Zin preferences (see our above objections to this feature).
 Their model also assumes that there is no uncertainty (except for mortality) in the post-retirement period, because that assumption has the convenient implication that the post-retirement period is extremely simple; the portfolio share, in particular, should remain constant at the infinite-horizon Merton-Samuelson solution.